Unlocking brand advocacy: is content the key?

 3. Personalisation and exclusivity = an effective combination

-Investing in personalised content (and making it feel exclusive) are effective tools for driving brand loyalty and advocacy amongst affluent segments – and this is particularly worth bearing in mind as tactics like loyalty cards become increasingly outmoded (see: Tesco’s recent woes).
+Investing in personalised content (and making it feel exclusive) are effective tools for driving brand advocacy and loyalty amongst affluent segments – and this is particularly worth bearing in mind as tactics like loyalty cards become increasingly outmoded (see: Tesco’s recent woes).

 Given this appetite for personalisation, brands are likely to now start focusing on more tailored ways of nurturing customer relationships – looking at customer behavioural data to understand preferences and interests, and thereby build tailored experiences both online (for example, in the form of personalised website design, content and navigation elements) and offline, for example, in the form of exclusive, invite-only in-store experiences and events.